dstufft/caremad.io/content/2013-07-22-setup-vs-requirements.md

 turning them into concrete dependencies and installing them.

 This method grants another powerful ability.
-Let's say you have two or more libraries that you develop as a unit but release separately, or maybe you're just split out part of a library into it's own piece and haven't officially released it yet.
+Let's say you have two or more libraries that you develop as a unit but release separately, or maybe you've just split out part of a library into its own piece and haven't officially released it yet.
 If your top level library still depends on just the name then you can install the development version when using the ``requirements.txt`` and the release version when not, using a file like: